knative/docs/docs/serving/samples/cloudevents/cloudevents-nodejs/README.md

    }
    ```

+## Build and Deploy the Application

-1. If you look in `Dockerfile`, you will see how the dependencies are installed using npm.
+In the `Dockerfile`, you will see how the dependencies are installed using npm.
   You can build and push this to your registry of choice via:

    ```shell